Filip Kurto

-Filip Kurto (/pl/; born 14 June 1991) is a Polish professional footballer who plays as a goalkeeper for the A-League Men club Macarthur FC.
+Filip Kurto (/pl/; born 14 June 1991) is a Polish professional footballer who plays as a goalkeeper for Sydney Olympic in the NPL NSW.

 Club career

 Kurto began his career when he was seven years old at Naki Olsztyn.
-In 2005, he moved to OKS 1945 Olsztyn youth team.
-In 2006 Kurto joined Warmia Olsztyn.
+In 2005, he moved to OKS 1945 Olsztyn's youth team.
+In 2006, Kurto joined Warmia Olsztyn.
 In 2007, he moved to Promień Opalenica.
 In the 2008–09 season, he played regularly for the Promień first squad in the Polish fourth tier.
 In December 2008, he was invited by Wisła Kraków for a trial.
 In March 2009, he moved to Wisła Kraków.
-In July 2009 Kurto signed a new three-year contract with Wisła Kraków.
+In July 2009, Kurto signed a new three-year contract with Wisła.
 In July 2013, Kurto moved to Dutch side Roda JC Kerkrade on a free transfer.
 In September 2013, Kurto scored an own goal during a 3–3 draw against FC Utrecht in the Eredivisie.
 He was released in July 2014 and signed with FC Dordrecht later on.
 After the relegation of FC Dordrecht, Kurto found a new Eredivisie club in Excelsior.

 Wellington Phoenix

-On 18 July 2018, it was announced that Kurto had signed a two-year deal with New Zealand club Wellington Phoenix who play in the A-League.
+On 18 July 2018, it was announced that Kurto had signed a two-year deal with New Zealand club Wellington Phoenix, playing in the A-League.
 After consolidating his starting position at the club, on 2 December 2018 Kurto suffered a serious head injury following a collision with Perth Glory striker Andy Keogh.

 Western United

-On 14 May 2019 it was announced that Kurto was leaving the Phoenix to join new A-League club Western United.
+On 14 May 2019, it was announced that Kurto was leaving the Phoenix to join new A-League club Western United.